Speaker Profiles

 Richard has over 30 years of experience in teaching, senior leadership, and innovation roles.
 He has previously served as a teacher, curriculum coordinator, university lecturer, Deputy Head, and Head of School, and was the founding director of an international centre for leadership and learning in Singapore.
 He has worked with teachers, school administrators, academics, system leaders, regional executives, and academics from Australia, Asia, North and South America, and Europe.

-Richard is the Convenor of ReimaginED, a unique nomadic festival of learning in the Asia-Pacific region, dedicated to exploring and shaping the emerging futures of education.
+Richard is the Founder and Convenor of ReimaginED, a unique nomadic festival of learning in the Asia-Pacific region, dedicated to exploring and shaping the emerging futures of education.
 He is also the Regional Lead for the Center for Systems Awareness in Australia, a global, community-based organisation focused on compassionate systems change.

 Dave Secomb